Dental Implants — DeLand, FL

 If you’re missing one tooth, the remedy is a single tooth dental implant and porcelain crown.
 The structure consists of the implant, the abutment (acts as an anchor) and the crown restoration.
 The combination of these three parts creates what is considered to be the most reliable form of tooth replacement available.

-For multiple consecutive missing teeth, instead of placing an implant to replace each one, we’ll create an implant-retained bridge.
-Like the traditional dental bridge method, this option consists of two or more dental crowns arranged in series.
-The difference, though, is that the apparatus attaches to a single dental implant to create a lasting and secure new structure.
+For multiple consecutive missing teeth, instead of placing an implant to replace each one, we’ll create an implant bridge.
+Like the traditional dental bridge method, this option consists of two or more dental crowns arranged in a series.
+The difference, though, is that the apparatus attaches to one or two dental implants to create a lasting and secure new structure.

 Understanding the Cost of Dental Implants